 - A shallow baking tray lined with baking parchment

 - 175 g Caster Sugar Cane sugar if available

 - Add the sugar and golden syrup to the pan and attach the thermometer to the side of the pan.

-- Once completely melted, turn up the heat a little and simmer until the temperature reaches 150 ℃, it will be a lovely golden colour. (see photo)
+- Once completely melted, turn up the heat to medium and heat until the temperature reaches 150 Degrees C, it will be a lovely golden colour.

 - Tip in the bicarbonate of soda and gently whisk in until it has all disappeared and the mixture is foaming, taking care not to overdo it.

 - Pour out gently into the lined tin, pouring as near to the bottom of the lined tin as you can so you don't lose those lovely bubbles.Carefully scrape out the last of the mixture with a silicone spatula.